-The Long Term Incentive Scheme is to be paid by way of BKI shares which will be purchased on market by the Company should the incentive targets be met.
-The first date on which the test will be applied will be 30 June 2013.
-As such, no shares have yet been awarded under the Long Term Incentive Plan.
-The Company has accrued the appropriate portion of these future costs in the current year, but will not include the costs in the disclosed remuneration of the CEO or Company Secretary until the year in which the shares are issued to them.
+The Long Term Incentive Scheme is to be paid by way of BKI shares purchased on market by the Company should the incentive targets be met.
+The test was first applied on 30 June 2013, and as at that date no shares had yet been awarded under the Long Term Incentive Plan.
+The Company has accrued as an expense the appropriate portion of these future costs in the 2013FY, but will not include the costs in the disclosed remuneration of the CEO or Company Secretary until the year in which the shares are purchased.